8.142 HOBBS ACT—EXTORTION OR ATTEMPTED EXTORTION BY FORCE

-The defendant is charged in [Count _______ of] the indictment with [attempted] extortion by force in violation of Section 1951 of Title 18 of the United States Code.
+The defendant is charged in [Count _______ of] the indictment with [attempted] extortion by force, violence or fear in violation of Section 1951 of Title 18 of the United States Code.
 In order for the defendant to be found guilty of that charge, the government must prove each of the following elements beyond a reasonable doubt:

 First, the defendant [[induced] [intended to induce]] [name of victim] to part with property by the wrongful use of actual or threatened force, violence, or fear;

 Second, the defendant acted with the intent to obtain property;

 Third, commerce from one state to another [was] [would have been] affected in some way[.] [; and]

 [Fourth, the defendant did something that was a substantial step toward committing the crime.

 Mere preparation is not a substantial step toward committing the crime.
 To constitute a substantial step, a defendant’s act or actions must demonstrate that the crime will take place unless interrupted by independent circumstances.]

 For an instruction on extortion or attempted extortion by nonviolent threat, see Instruction 8.142A (Hobbs Act—Extortion or Attempted Extortion by Nonviolent Threat).